Here's How to File Corporate Income Tax in Singapore

 When learning how to file corporate income tax in Singapore, it is important to note that not all types of income generated by companies operating in Singapore can be taxed.
 Income is split into two categories – Taxable and Non-Taxable income.

-Under Singapore’s territorial tax system, the following are classified as taxable income:
+Under Singapore’s territorial tax system, the following are classified as taxable income

 • Income gains or profit from business activities or operations